MartinKavik/postcss-typed-css-classes/README.md

 ]);
 ```

-See [Seed Quickstart Webpack](https://github.com/MartinKavik/seed-quickstart-webpack) for using with Webpack and TailwindCSS.
+See [Seed Quickstart Webpack](https://github.com/MartinKavik/seed-quickstart-webpack) for using with Webpack.

 See [PostCSS] docs for examples for your environment.